mleprince018/azure-certifications/DP-900 Azure Data Fundamentals.md

 ### Power BI Usage
 - 3 views - a report view, table/data view & model
     - model is for OLAP
+- **Workspace**: container for dashboards, reports, workbooks, datasets...
+- **Datasets**: collection of data - csv, database, etc... can be reused across different reports
+- **Report**: One or more pages of visualizations
+    - must come from at least ONE dataset (every report you create is associated with underlying data)
+    - single report can feed multi dashboards
+- **Paginated Reports**: pixel-perfect multi-page reports for printing/archival
+    - created in PowerBI report builder
+- **Dashboard**: Single page visualizations from various reports
+    - canvas page with multiple tiles
+    - meant for info at a glance